suljov/ReconRunner/README.md

 ## Features

-* Protocol Flexibility: Seamlessly switch between HTTP and HTTPS protocols.
+* **Protocol Flexibility:** Seamlessly switch between HTTP and HTTPS protocols.
-* Custom Wordlists: Start your enumeration with a custom wordlist before default ones, ensuring a tailored approach.
+* **Custom Wordlists:** Start with a custom wordlist before default ones, for a more tailored approach.
+* **Custom List of Wordlists:** Use a specific list of wordlists from a configuration file.
-* Wildcard Support: Easily incorporate wildcard domains for subdomain enumeration.
+* **Wildcard Support:** Easily incorporate wildcard domains for subdomain enumeration.
-* Interactive Control: Cancel the tool anytime with CTRL + C without losing progress.
-The tool is designed to handle interruptions gracefully, saving collected results and cleaning up temporary resources.
+* **Interactive Control:** Cancel the tool anytime with CTRL + C, ensuring that results are saved and temporary resources are cleaned.
-* Detailed Help and Usage Instructions: Comprehensive help options for both the tool and the underlying tools, guiding you through all available options.
+* **Detailed Help and Usage Instructions:** Comprehensive help options for both the tool and underlying tools.
-* Clean and Organized Output: Results are saved in a structured format, with options for customization and easy parsing.
+* **Clean and Organized Output:** Results are saved in a structured format with customization options.

 # **Install**